NaveenSivamalai/LAB-1-ATM/README.md

 ### AIM:

-To study the problem statement, SRS document and draw all the UML diagrams of a Library Management System.
+To study the problem statement, SRS document and draw all the UML diagrams of a Library Management System

 ### PROBLEM STATEMENT: